 The creative was the driver behind this project, but the production element was fascinating, too.
 Divided into six stages, from fuselage projection telling the story of how Concorde was designed, to an interactive experience revealing the technical intricacies of the engine, our team worked on several elements simultaneously, while audio bites from engineers, pilots and stewards helped bring this triumph of modern engineering to life.

-The experience“There have been more US astronauts than BA Concorde pilots”, says a sign at the entrance to Bristol Aerospace.
+“There have been more US astronauts than BA Concorde pilots”, says a sign at the entrance to Aerospace Bristol.
 And while this says so much about the uniqueness of Concorde, the experience we created was equally so.
 Illuminating Concorde, both literally and metaphorically, while showcasing its remarkable role in aviation history, this is an educational, highly emotive experience for anyone interested in the art of flying.